-Not only will a terrible user experience harm your ranking, it could turn students off from your institution entirely.
-Remember the three-second load time from earlier?
-Your audience has very small tolerance on mobile since it takes up the entire screen.
+As of 2019, Google switched to mobile-first indexing, meaning it primarily crawls and indexes pages via smartphone.
+Not only will a terrible mobile user experience harm your ranking, it could turn students off from your institution entirely.
+Your audience has very small tolerance for slow load times on mobile since it takes up the entire screen.
 Don’t lose them over something that you could fix.

-Now that we’ve given you seven different considerations to jump start your SEO strategy, let’s talk about seven tools that will help get you there (we’ve already mentioned a few of them).
+Now that we’ve given you ten different considerations to jump start your SEO strategy, let’s talk about seven tools that will help get you there.
+(We’ve already mentioned a few of them.)

 This is an excellent website analytics service to track and report your website traffic.
 By using Google Analytics, you can identify user behavior, such as pages generating high traffic and low conversions.
 Then, you can take a look at the page and see if there’s a better call to action that you could implement on the page to help CRO.

 We’ve covered keywords, audits, and backlinks.
 What does SEMrush do?
 All that and more.
-They leverage their immense database of over 46 million domains and 120 million keywords to complete your own keyword research, track your competitor’s strategy, run your SEO audit, and identify opportunities for you to gain better search traffic.
-Imagine what this knowledge will do for your content strategy.
+They leverage their immense database of over 808 million domains and 20 billion keywords to complete your own keyword research, track your competitor’s strategy, run your SEO audit, and identify opportunities for you to gain better search traffic.

-It has the potential to increase enrollment.
-Everything we’ve talked about — ranking on Google, mobile-first indexing, and broken links — probably don’t mean a lot to you, but enrollment does.
-If you outsource your SEO strategy to the right partner, then they won’t just talk about your rankings.
-They’ll talk about your goals.
+SEO has the potential to increase enrollment.
+Everything we’ve talked about — ranking on Google, mobile-first indexing, and broken links — probably doesn’t mean a lot to you, but we bet enrollment does.
+If you outsource your SEO strategy to the right partner, then they won’t just talk about your rankings — they’ll talk about your goals.

 You’re interested in getting a brand-new academic program off the ground?
 They’ll conduct the keyword research to see how students are searching and how you can position yourself at the top of the results page.
 How many enrollments do you want?
 They’ll build a strategy to maximize your numbers.